getcommitapp/commit/docs/software-requirements-specification.md

 #### Payments & Account Receivers (MVP decisions)

-- Charging: Users are charged immediately when a stake is created.
-The platform collects funds in its Stripe account (acting as escrow) until the goal is resolved.
+- Charging model: Stakes are authorized/held at creation but only captured and deducted if the goal is not achieved (on failure).
+If the goal is achieved, no funds are captured.
+- Stake range: CHF 1 (min) to CHF 1000 (max) per goal.
+- Currency: CHF only at launch.
 - Recipients:
-  - Solo challenge: at creation the user selects a recipient among: (a) a named person (requires their payout details), (b) a charity from a small predefined list, or (c) the developers (platform donation account).
+  - Solo challenge: at creation the user selects a recipient among: (a) a named person who is an existing app user, (b) a charity from a small predefined list, or (c) the developers (platform donation account).
   - Group challenge: on resolution, winners split the stakes evenly among all winners.
-If no participants succeed, the pooled funds are transferred to the developers' platform account.
+If no participants succeed, the pooled funds go to the destination configured by the creator for the group goal.
 - Platform fees: No operational commission will be taken on stake transfers for the MVP; transfers to the developers' account are treated as donations.
+Stripe processing fee payer is TBD.
 - Payout timing: instant payouts to winners are preferred; this requires connected payout accounts for recipients or platform-managed routing via Stripe.
 The team will use Stripe Connect patterns appropriate to this choice in implementation.
-- Refunds & disputes: there is an appeals process for contested failures; see "Appeals" below for policy.

 ### Core Features

-- [Feature 1]: Description
-- [Feature 2]: Description
-- [Feature 3]: Description
+- Goal lifecycle: create, edit, delete, view history
+- Group lifecycle: create private group, invite by link, join/leave, view results
+- Verification capture: GPS check, time check, in-app photo capture within window
+- Money: create stake authorization, capture on failure, distribute to winners or fallback destination
+- Activity/history: per-user list of past goals/challenges with outcomes
+- Settings: change display name and profile photo

+### Goal Creation

+- Required fields: title/name, description, goal type (wake-up/location/time/duration/combined), start date, and due date or schedule/recurrence.
+- Recurrence: select days of the week with an end date.
+- Verification window: allowed; default ±10 minutes around the scheduled time (configurable per goal).
+- Location goals: geofence with default and maximum radius (meters) and a must-stay duration — default radius 50 meters (maximum 500 meters) and minimum dwell time 5 minutes.
+- Duration/focus goals: strictly continuous session; minimum and maximum duration values: default minimum 15 minutes, maximum 240 minutes (4 hours).
+- Photo verification: photo must be captured within the verification window;
+  front or back camera allowed; selfie not required.
+- Failure definition: missing verification or verification outside the allowed window results in automatic failure.
+- Grace/retries: none for MVP.

 ### Verification & Goal Rules

 - Verification methods supported in MVP: GPS (location), device time checks, and photo evidence.
-- Photo verification: initially manual verification by the project team.
-If workload permits, manual verification is performed before final settlement of funds.
+- Photo verification: captured within the verification window; front/back camera allowed; initially verified manually by the project team before final settlement of funds.
 AI-assisted verification is planned for a future iteration.
 - Combined verification: goals may require multiple verification methods (for example, a hike may require both GPS route/arrival and a photo of the summit).
 - GPS rules: behavior depends on goal type.
-Typical defaults (configurable per goal):
-  - Arrival-type goals: radius default 50 meters and minimum dwell time 5 minutes (configurable per goal).
+Default geofence radius 50 meters (maximum 500 meters) and minimum dwell time 5 minutes; parameters are configurable per goal.
-  - Step or route goals: dynamic location checks across the route.
 - No-phone-use goals: included in MVP but the precise detection mechanism is TBD.
 Options include in-app foreground session monitoring, OS usage APIs, or photographic proof workflows.
+- Time windows: default ±10 minutes around scheduled time; configurable per goal.
+- Failure handling: automatic failure if verification is missing or outside the allowed window.
+- Grace/retries: no additional grace period or retries for MVP.
 - Offline/technical failures: there is no automatic fallback; users may file an appeal if verification cannot be performed due to technical reasons.

+### Group Challenges

+- Size limit: up to 100 participants per group challenge.
+- Stake uniformity: same stake amount for all participants.
+- Join flow: invite via link with expiration; joiners must register/sign in and have a valid payment method on file.
+- Invite expiration: default 7 days.
+- Schedule: group goals follow the creator’s schedule.
+The creator may set a time interval window to allow flexibility for participants to perform within their availability.
+- Distribution: on resolution, winners split the pooled stakes evenly.
+If no participants succeed, funds go to the destination selected by the creator for this group goal.
+- Failure to verify: not providing required verification within the window is an automatic failure.
+- Cancellation: if the creator cancels before the start, no stakes are captured (since capture happens only on failure at resolution).

 ### Notifications

-- Push notifications for events
-- In-app notifications
+Out of scope for MVP.

 ### Settings

-- Language preferences
-- Privacy & security settings
+- Update display name
+- Update profile photo

 ## Non-Functional Requirements